anilaltan/Fimple-React-Bootcamp/hafta4-odev1/README.md

 This Weather App allows users to check the weather forecast for different cities.
 Users can select their preferred city and view the weather conditions for the upcoming days.

+## Demo

+Check out the [demo](https://context-ngtl2tsd7-anilaltan.vercel.app/) to see the app in action.

 ## Features

 - **City Selection:** Users can choose a city from a dropdown menu or allow the app to use their current location.